kgatilin/aihive/docs/roadmap/phase1_implementation.md

 ## Overview

 Phase 1 focuses on implementing the foundation of the AI-driven development pipeline, with particular emphasis on the product refinement workflow.
-This phase will establish the basic backbone of the system, implementing the Human Interface, Task Tracking System, Orchestrator Agent, and Product Manager Agent.
+This phase will establish the basic backbone of the system, implementing the Human Interface, Task Tracking System, Orchestrator Agent, and Product Manager Agent with an asynchronous, event-driven architecture to enable scalability.

 ## Goals

-- Implement a functional product refinement workflow
+- Implement a functional product refinement workflow with asynchronous interactions
 - Create system backbone with interface abstractions
 - Enable PRD creation and refinement
 - Establish communication between Human Interface and AI agents
+- Support scalable agent deployment

 ## Domain Model